 Automotive

-Deionised water is commonly used in engine cooling systems as the low level of mineral content means there is minimal scale build up, thus prolonging the life of the system.
+Deionised water is commonly used in engine cooling systems as the low level of mineral content means there is minimal scale build-up, thus prolonging the life of the system.
 It is also often used to top up lead-acid batteries.
-Also used for washing and rinsing surface prior to paint finish, to improve adhesion and improve surface finish.
+It is also used for washing and rinsing surfaces prior to the paint finish, to improve adhesion and surface finish.

 How to Make Deionised Water?